 The Best Pets for Rental Home Living

-Many rentals can have strict rules about pets, but you’re luckier than that.
-Your new place allows pets, but what do you choose?
+Many rentals don't allow pets, but you’re luckier than that and found one that's more laidback.
+Even if your new place allows pets, which one do you choose?
 What are the best pets for rental home living?
-There’s no one answer that fits everyone, but here’s where to start looking.
+Here are a few of our suggestions.

 Dogs can be all over the place when it comes to if they’re good in a rental.
 Big dogs obviously take up a lot of space, but also tend to be pretty calm.
 Small dogs seem better, but can also be ferocious.
 Make sure to select a good breed for where you’re living and remember that every dog is different.
 It’ll probably take some time and effort to train your dog well enough, even for the best-behaved ones.